-" The questions are in this guide
+The questions are in this guide

 The questions we ask help us assess how you meet the minimum standards.
 Under Part B - What do we ask, we list all the questions, in the same order as they appear on the application form.

-Or you can go to the 'Review' tab on the application form to see the full list of questions online.
+c.
 When you've finished completing your application we suggest you look back over all the minimum standards.
 Check you've provided a level of information that would allow someone who doesn't know anything about your business to be comfortable you will meet each of the minimum standards.